Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/README.md

 >> This indicates that a message object has no flags set.

-## How to Initialize my Message Object.

-### Using the below function to initialize it.
+## How to Initialize My Message Object.
+Use the below function to initialize it.

 ```c
 extern void CANMessageSet(uint32_t ui32Base, uint32_t ui32ObjID,